Charles Hutchinson1

 M, #109840, b.
 April 1700, d.
 7 August 1759

-John Kennedy, 8th Earl of Cassillis was born in April 1700.1 He was the son of John Kennedy, Lord Kennedy and Elizabeth Hutchinson.2 He married Lady Susan Hamilton, daughter of John Hamilton, 1st Earl of Ruglen and Anne Kennedy, on 24 October 1738, with £8,000.1,2 A contract for the marriage of John Kennedy, 8th Earl of Cassillis and Lady Susan Hamilton was signed on 25 September 1738.2 He was also reported to have been married on 26 October 1738.2 He died on 7 August 1759 at age 59.1 He was buried on 14 August 1759 at St. James's, Westminster, London, England.3 He was buried in June 1760.3
+John Kennedy, 8th Earl of Cassillis was born in April 1700.1 He was the son of John Kennedy, Lord Kennedy and Elizabeth Hutchinson.2 He married Lady Susan Hamilton, daughter of John Hamilton, 1st Earl of Ruglen and Anne Kennedy, on 24 October 1738, with £8,000.1,2 A contract for the marriage of John Kennedy, 8th Earl of Cassillis and Lady Susan Hamilton was signed on 25 September 1738.2 He was also reported to have been married on 26 October 1738.2 He died on 7 August 1759 at age 59.1 He was buried on 14 August 1759 at St. James's, Westminster, London, EnglandG.3 He was buried in June 1760.3

-John Kennedy, 8th Earl of Cassillis succeeded to the title of 10th Lord Kennedy [S., 1458] on 23 July 1701.2 He succeeded to the title of 8th Earl of Cassillis [S., 1509] on 23 July 1701.2 He held the office of Governor of Dumbarton Castle between 1737 and 1759.2 In 1747 he was allowed £1,800 (in full for his claim of £13,100) for the Regality of Carrick, under the Act abolishing heritable jurisdictions.2 On 29 March 1759 he executed (unknown to his wife) a strict entail of the estate of Cassillis in favour of his distant cousins and heirs male.2
+He succeeded as the 10th Lord Kennedy [S., 1458] on 23 July 1701.2 He succeeded as the 8th Earl of Cassillis [S., 1509] on 23 July 1701.2 He held the office of Governor of Dumbarton Castle between 1737 and 1759.2 In 1747 he was allowed £1,800 (in full for his claim of £13,100) for the Regality of Carrick, under the Act abolishing heritable jurisdictions.2 On 29 March 1759 he executed (unknown to his wife) a strict entail of the estate of Cassillis in favour of his distant cousins and heirs male.2

 On the death of the 8th Earl, a competition then arose, both for the estates and for the title of Earl of Cassilis, between William, Earl of March and Ruglen, heir general, and Sir Thomas Kennedy of Culzean, 4th.
 Bt., the heir male.
 The Court of Session House of Lords found the right to the eatates to be in the latter, 29 February 1760; and the same was found with regard to the title on a reference to the House of Lords, 27 January 1762.2